code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 :::

-Finally, edit the `[filename].ts.ejs.t` to turn it into a template.
+Finally, edit `[filename].ts.ejs.t` to turn it into a template.
 Here's the final content:

 ```